 Pennsylvania has laws on possessing marijuana and on growing marijuana, but like many states without the decriminalization, it equates weed growing with weed selling.
 They simply are not the same, especially when you are only growing 1 or 2 plants.
 Even the occasional user won’t have much left over for selling after trying their plant.
 Yet there used to be no consideration for the personal home grower, even though they have always existed.
 This is probably a good thing if you know how to use it to your advantage.

 Pennsylvania considers it a misdemeanor to possess 30gram of marijuana or less.
 For those that don’t realize, 30 grams is a little more than 1 ounce.
-Pennsylvania also considers it a felony to grow 10-21 plants.
-Previously, there was no specification for a lower number of plants.
-Now, however, any number of plants being grown is considered a felony and could result in 1-5 years in prison, plus a $15,000 fine.
+Pennsylvania also considers it a felony to grow any number of plants.
+Growing marijuana in this state could result in 1-5 years in prison, plus a $15,000 fine.

 In other states without laws on cultivation, plants are the same as any other form of marijuana.
 Pennsylvania left this clarification out.
 In any case, you should limit yourself to one plant at a time if you plan to grow marijuana in Pennsylvania.
 If nothing else, it could lower the severity of your penalty if you did get caught.